Research-Grade Selank Lyophilized Powder in 3ml Vial | COA Verified ≥99% HPLC Purity

 Overview

-Selank is a synthetic heptapeptide (Thr-Lys-Pro-Arg-Pro-Gly-Pro) engineered as a stabilized analog of tuftsin, a naturally occurring immunomodulatory tetrapeptide.
+Selank is a synthetic heptapeptide (TKPRPGP) engineered as a stabilized analog of tuftsin, a naturally occurring immunomodulatory tetrapeptide.
 The C-terminal proline extension enhances enzymatic stability and blood-brain barrier penetration relative to native tuftsin.
+Selank was developed at the Russian Academy of Sciences' Institute of Molecular Pharmacology.
+Unlike traditional anxiety medications, Selank reduces stress without causing sedation, cognitive impairment, or motor disruption through its allosteric modulation of GABA-A receptors and upregulation of BDNF expression in the hippocampus.

 Mechanism of Action: GABAergic Modulation and Neuroimmune Regulation